ropensci/drake/README.md

 3. Discover an issue.
 4. Restart from scratch.

 But `drake` tracks changes.
 When you update your code or data, `drake` figures out exactly what needs building, and it builds it in the correct order.
-The next runthrough is shorter, and your progress is steadier and smoother.
+The next runthrough is shorter, and your progress is steady and smooth.

 ```r
 load_basic_example()